kenjyco/redis-helper/README.rst

 the ``get`` method (when the actual fetching takes place).

--  when using ``terms``, all terms that include the same field will be treatead like an "or" (union of related sets), then the intersection of different sets will be computed
+-  when using ``terms``, all terms that include the same field will be treatead like an “or” (union of related sets), then the intersection of different sets will be computed
 -  see the Redis `set commands <https://redis.io/commands#set>`__ and `sorted set commands <https://redis.io/commands#sorted_set>`__